DevsparZeroGitHubUser/hello-world/READMEiOs.md

 -(void) ScanCompleteDeployment:(bool)status errorMessage:(NSString *)errorMessage;
 ```
 <b>Description:</b>
-Callback function that is called when the Scanning has been charged completely.<br>
+Callback function that is called when the Scanning has been charged (billed) completely.<br>
 <b>Parameters:</b>
 * status : Represents whether the `completeScanDeployment` is successfully called or not.
 * errorMessage : Error passed from processing `completeScanDeployment`.